openbermuda/karmapi/docs/nodice/inertia.rst

 vary in terms of the observations we see.

 I believe that it will soon become clear whether there really is a deficit of local events.
-This would likely be the first indication that the current explanation is incorrect.
+This would likely be a first indication that the current explanation is incorrect, although the picture may be murky for a while longer.

 Virgo
 =====